microsoft/nni/examples/nas/spos/README.md

 Reproduction is still undergoing.
 Due to the gap between official release and original paper, we compare our current results with official repo (our run) and paper.

 * Evolution phase is almost aligned with official repo.
 Our evolution algorithm shows a converging trend and reaches ~65% accuracy at the end of search.
+This result is not on par with paper.
+For details, please refer to [this issue](https://github.com/megvii-model/SinglePathOneShot/issues/6).
 * Retrain phase is not aligned.
 Our retraining code, which uses the architecture released by the authors, reaches 72.14% accuracy, still having a gap towards 73.61% by official release and 74.3% reported in original paper.